Moros0741/InteractiveBot/README.md

 Many discord users know about Heroku and the hacks you can use to get a bot running on Heroku.
 Although this bot would with heroku, albiet with some changes we will not be discussing how to host this repo on Heroku, as that is not Heroku's intended use.

+## Creating & Inviting a Discord Bot account

+To Create a discord bot account you can visit the tutorial [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).
+Once you have created your bot account you can learn about inviting it [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link)

-## 1. Obtaining your VPS (Virtual Private Server)
+## Obtaining your VPS (Virtual Private Server)

-First things first, we need a VPS to host the code for our bot.
+Now that you created and invited your bot, we need a VPS to host the code for our bot.
 You can find cheap VPS's with just a simple google search.
-Some common VPS Hosting services are:
+Just a few common VPS Hosting services are:
     - Digital Ocean
     - Vultr
     - GalaxyGate

 Once you have decided on your VPS service, Set up your VPS on your host with Ubuntu or Debian OS Linux distro.
-You can open your VPS's terminal and run:
+You can usually find instructions on your host's support sections.
+Now that you have your host set up you can open your VPS's terminal login to it using the root user and password provided on your VPS's panel, and run:
 ```
     $ apt update
     $ apt upgrade